A rustic, intimate hut experience.

 **Despite its creature comforts, Ken’s Cabin remains a rustic experience.
 There is no insulation in the ceiling per request of the State Historical Society, so it may get cold at night.
 The sink drains to a bucket and guests will be responsible for dumping the sink waste in the near by Section House sink, or broadcasting it on the ground away from snow collection areas.
 The outhouse is shared with guests of the Section House.

-Wood stove for heat, wood burning cook stove, solar powered lights, outdoor vault toilet, beds and pillows, period furnishings, cooking eating utensils.Full List
+Wood stove for heat, propane cook stove, solar powered lights, outdoor vault toilet, mattress, period furnishings, cooking and eating utensils.Full List